Infrastructure

 It will link the port of Lamu to Douala Port in Cameroon, on the Atlantic Ocean.

 Once operationalised, Lamu Port – the biggest deep-sea port in East Africa – will serve Ethiopia, which relies on the port of Djibouti.
-It will also cater for South Sudan, which depends on Port Sudan.
+It will also cater to South Sudan, which depends on Port Sudan.